Cycododge/Progress-For-Trello/README.md

-# Progress for Trello
+# Progress for Trello v1.1.0

-Track the overall completion of your Trello-based project with this Chrome extension, by counting cards or scrum points!
+Track the overall completion of your Trello-based project with this Chrome extension, by counting cards or scrum points.

 ## Features

 - Choose which list to track progress on
 - Option to track checklists
-	- Option to track checklist items
+	- Option to track completed items
 - Option to track scrum points
 - Per board settings
 - Pre-selects lists based on title